semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 ### Restricting who can start promotions

 The following example shows how to restrict promotions to a list of allowed users.
-The list of users that can start a promotion is listed on the fist line of the example.
+The list of users that can start a promotion is listed on the first line of the example.

 ```shell
 printf '%s\n' 'user-1' 'user-2' 'user-3' > allowed_users.txt